FOI / RTI Reform

 A broader transparency bill needs to feature a pro active disclosure code and agreements and draw from other countries.
 Back in 2009, I had presented to a parliamentary committee a model FOI/RTI bill (français) that mostly addressed gaining better access to government information.

-A decade later, reiterated here are some key features that a FOI/RTI bill needs.
+A decade later, reiterated here are some five key features that a FOI/RTI bill needs.
 Canadians need an advocacy group that fully takes on this job.
-Here’s a twelve-point “things to do” reform package for advocates.
+Here’s a fifteen-point “things to do” reform package for advocates.